ialbert/bio/docs/bio-format.md

 # bio format: summarize alignments {#bio-format}

-Note: the inputs for this tool must be so in the so called "aligned" FASTA.
+Note: the inputs for this tool must be in the so called "aligned" FASTA.
 The sequences need to arranged to contain gaps in the places of insertions and deletions.
 For example:

     >seq1